Arthri/publish/README.md

 1. Navigate to `Environments` under the `Code and automation` section.
 1. Create a new environment named `NuGet (Stable)`.
 1. Obtain a NuGet API key.
-1. Add a secret named `NUGET-API-KEY` containing the NuGet API key.
+1. Add a secret named `NUGET_API_KEY` containing the NuGet API key.
 1. Configure environment as appropriate.

 ### Set Release Notes or Changelog